Background blur

 ✨Key Takeaways

-• Nadi Shodhana, or alternate nostril breathing, is an ancient yogic practice with significant benefits.
+• Nadi Shodhana, or alternate nostril breathing, is an ancient yogic practice with scientifically supported benefits for mind and body.

-• Nadi Shodhana is simple to perform and requires no special equipment.
+• The technique is simple to learn and requires no special equipment, making it accessible to everyone.

 📝In-Depth Guide